Closing costs you should expect

-There are certain expected costs associated with closing the sale of a house.
-These costs are commonly split between the buyer and seller, as directed in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in North Carolina to help guide you through the deal.
+There are certain standard expenses accompanying closing the sale of a house.
+These expenses are often divided between the buyer and seller, as directed in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in North Carolina to help guide you through your transaction.

 • Points (optional)